-Walkers are frames designed for people (elderly, disabled or recovering from surgery) who need additional support and stability while walking.
-Most walkers are made from a light weight metal such as aluminum.
+Walkers are frames designed for people (elderly, disabled, or recovering from surgery) who need additional support and stability while walking.
+Most walkers are made from lightweight metal such as aluminum.
 Walkers are adjustable to accommodate the height of the user.
 Many can fold for easy storage.

 There are two main types of walkers: standard and two-wheel.

 Standard walkers are the most basic type of walker available.
 The user needs to pick up the walker to move.
 It is best used to travel short distances or if stability is the main concern.
 People who have a tendency to fall forward will find this type of walker most useful.
 Most standard walkers are foldable for easy storage or to stow in a car for traveling.

 The Aluminum Walker Two-Button Release Folding Without Wheels have casters on the front two legs and rubber tips on the rear legs.
 The user can put his/her weight on the walker while moving and the rubber tip legs prevent the walker from rolling.

 Frame – Most walker frames are made from 1″ aluminum tubing and are lightweight.
 The height of the walker can usually be adjusted by 5″–10″ depending on the model.